 The driving force in starting Friends of the Valdese Rec (FVR) was to acquire 300 acres of land at Lake Rhodhiss between the Wastewater Plant and McGalliard Falls and construct a park with trails, kayak launch, disc golf, playground and picnic areas.
-Closing on the property was Jan 31, 2018.
+Closing on the property was Jan 31, 2018 (Ribbon Cutting in March).
 Now, we are working to build the park!

 The following history covers the forming of the group and major events relevant to Valdese Lakeside Park.
-It does not cover all our workdays, programs, events, talks to groups and meetings that have taken place since April 2015.
+It does not cover all FVR workdays, programs, events, talks to groups and meetings that have taken place since April 2015.
 (See about for a general list.)

 In March, Beth presented at the Town Council meeting that Friends of the Valdese Rec was organizing and would be pursuing the acquisition of the land.
 Later in the month, FVR members met with Town Manager Jeff Morse to discuss the process and at another member meeting started discussing features of the park.